lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 ![jellyfin-nvidia](/images/jellyfin-nvidia.png)

 - Register an [OpenSubtitles.org](http://opensubtitles.org) account and install the plugin for the Jellyfin.
 You have to login with your account in the plugin settings page.
+With this you can add subtitles to your videos without too much effort.

 # Syncing Remote Folders